Caounee/portfolio/README.md

 ## About me

-I'm a beginner tester who recently decided to switch from the sales industry.
+I am a beginner tester who recently decided to switch from the sales industry.
 My approach is full of enthusiasm and passion for exploring the tester's world.

 For several years I worked in the trade industry, where I developed skills in customer service, project management and problem solving.
-I am convinced that this valuable knowledge and experience will be useful to take on new challenges and grow as a professional tester.
+I am confident that this valuable knowledge and experience will be useful to take on new challenges and grow as a professional tester.

 I am meticulous, conscientious and ready to take on new challenges.
 My previous experience has taught me communication, flexibility and the ability to cope in a dynamic environment.
 Now I want to use these skills to collaborate with a team, focus on detail and deliver quality software.